rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-nextcloud/index.md

 #### Loadbalancer / TLS proxy container

 The Loadbalancer / TLS proxy container terminates HTTP and HTTPS connections and distributes traffic to the Nextcloud and Well-known containers.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Service Proxy module and is a key building block for rollyourown.xyz projects.
-Further details can be found [here](/rollyourown/project_modules/ryo-service-proxy/).
+This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Ingress Proxy module and is a key building block for rollyourown.xyz projects.
+Further details can be found [here](/rollyourown/project_modules/ryo-ingress-proxy/).

 #### Well-known container